COVID-19 is Affecting Children EverywhereChildren's Health

 Parents must be screened before entering the NICU, wear masks during cuddle time, and eventually leave knowing that our staff will take care of their newborns for the next 22 hours.

 The mental anguish for parents is tremendous, and the lost time with their babies will never be recovered.
-Visitation to the rest of the hospital is restricted to one person at a time.
+Visitation to the rest of the hospital is restricted to two people at a time.

 Fortunately, our team is there to step in.
 But the challenges are real for them as well.
 Being fully gowned and masked for 10-12 hours per day is not easy.
 Dealing with their own children, childcare concerns, elderly parents, or spouses puts our team members at greater risk of burnout.